Definitions of the English language levels A1 to C2, based on the Common European Framework of Reference (CEFR):

 A2:

-When you learn a new language, you practice reading, writing, listening, and speaking.
-But listening is the most important skill to start with.
+When you learn a new language, you can practice reading, writing, listening, and speaking.
+Listening is very important, especially at the beginning.
 Here are three reasons why:

 ################